nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_animation/README.md

   helloVk.animationObject(diff.count());
 ~~~~

-**Note**:  At this point, the object should be animated when using the rasterizer, but should still be immobile when using the ray tracer.
+:warning: **Note:**  At this point, the object should be animated when using the rasterizer, but should still be immobile when using the ray tracer.